FaultyTwo/IC8255A-arduino-lib/README.md

 To save you from headache, the object uses two arrays as its arguments for setting Arduino pins.

 First array contains the pin number of Arduino that are connected to D0-D7 pins of 8255A in order.
 The array size must equal to eight.<br>
-Second array contains the pin number of arduino that are connected to a0, a1, ~wr and ~cs in order.
+Second array contains the pin number of Arduino that are connected to a0, a1, ~wr and ~cs in order.
 The array size must equal to four.

 Example:
 ```C